aman9113/Solar-System/README.md

 # Mini-Solar-System
-Mini Solar system designed using html css & javascript.
+Mini Solar System designed using html css & javascript.
 Its a simple animation of solar system.